pranjay-poddar/Dev-Geeks/Frontend-Projects/Technical Documentation/README.md

  </ol>
  <h2 id="intro">Introduction</h2>
  <p align="justify"> Technical documentation is any document that explains the features of the respective product.
-In this project, we are going to create technical documentation of C++ by using HTML and CSS.
+In this project, we are going to create technical documentation of Sorting Algorithms by using HTML and CSS.
 The webpage has a menu section that helps to navigate to different sections of the webpage.

 <h2 id="scope">Approach</h2>
  <p align="justify">